Magnitude 5.9 shock again rocks quake-stunned Puerto Rico

-SAN JUAN, Puerto Rico (AP) — A magnitude 5.9 quake shook Puerto Rico on Saturday, causing further damage along the island’s southern coast, where previous recent quakes have toppled homes and schools.
+SAN JUAN, Puerto Rico (AP) — A magnitude 5.9 quake shook Puerto Rico on Saturday, causing millions of dollars of damage along the island’s southern coast, where previous recent quakes have toppled homes and schools.

 The U.S. Geological Survey said the 8:54 a.m.
 (1254 GMT) quake hit 8 miles (13 kilometers) southeast of Guanica at a shallow depth of 3 miles (5 kilometers).
 It was followed by several aftershocks, including a magnitude 5.2 temblor less than two minutes later.

+Saturday’s quake occurred four days after a 6.4 magnitude quake in the same area and amid a spate of more than 1,100 mostly small quakes over the past 15 days.

+Gov. Wanda Vazquez estimated damage from Tuesday’s earthquake at $110 million, with a total of 559 structures affected.
+She said her administration was immediately releasing $2 million to six of the most affected municipalities.

-Puerto Rico’s Electric Power Authority said outages were reported across much of southern Puerto Rico and crews were assessing possible damage at power plants.
+As a result of Saturday’s quake, Puerto Rico’s Electric Power Authority said outages were reported across much of southern Puerto Rico and crews were assessing possible damage at power plants.
+Officials said they also were going back to reassess all structures previously inspected, given the strength of Saturday’s quake.

 “One building completely collapsed,” she said.
 “There is a lot of historic infrastructure in Ponce.”